usegraffy/graffy/pages/learn/01-introduction.md

 # Introducing Graffy

-Graffy is a real-time data reading library for the browser and Node.js.
+Graffy is a real-time data fetching library for the browser and Node.js.
 It occupies the same space as the highly popular GraphQL - which I've been working with for about a year - so it's important to explain why Graffy exists.

-### Why not GraphQL?

-GraphQL brings together a large number of good ideas, and Graffy shamelessly borrows many of them.
-Graffy is also heavily inspired by Falcor, another data reading library.

-Graffy has several advantages over GraphQL such as improved caching and a simpler data model, but the biggest one - and the reason for starting this project - is support for efficient, scalable **live queries**.

-Live queries are like queries where the server, after returning the initial results, keeps pushing updates to those results as long as the client needs them.
-These are often the most natural abstractions to use on the client, but GraphQL does not provide an easy way to build them.
-(No, [GraphQL subscriptions are not live queries](https://graphql.org/blog/subscriptions-in-graphql-and-relay/#why-not-live-queries).)

-GraphQL rejected live queries because they are notoriously hard to implement on the server, especially in a distributed environment.
-GraphQL subscriptions, which allow server-side events to be pushed pushed more or less directly to the client, are much easier.

-An ideal solution would let server-side code publish change events and client-side code make live queries, with the data reading library translating between them.
-This is what Graffy does.

-To do this, Graffy uses data types that provide consistency guarantees and a wire protocol that can efficiently represent diffs, neither of which are available in GraphQL.
-This is why Graffy has to be a separate library rather than a GraphQL client.

 ### Theory of operation